RAYJON EDUCATION PROGRAMS

 Receiving an education becomes a means by which the cycle of poverty can be broken; it is a gift of emancipation; it is a gift that brings joy, inspiration and hope to the students that are fortunate enough to be able to participate in being schooled.

-During the 2018-2019 school year a total of 85 students will benefit from tuition support (elementary and secondary).
+During the 2021-2022 school year a total of 63 students will benefit from tuition support (elementary and secondary), and three students will receive post-secondary scholarship support (including Anise, now in her 4th year of med school!).

 The education program provides books and school supplies.
 Support staff conduct home visits, checking in on the progress of each child and encourage parents to be involved in overseeing study habits.